-In general, the family's income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.
+In general, the family's income may not exceed 50% of the median income for the county where the family chooses to live.

 Households with members who have a criminal history including Meth production in a public housing program or Life-Time Sex Offender status may not be eligible for assistance from the program.

 Families are screened for eligibility when they reach the top of the waiting list.

 How does the Housing Choice Voucher Program work?

-Qualified applicants are issued a Section 8 Voucher that allows them to rent from any private landlord who agrees to work with the DHS.
+Qualified applicants are issued a Housingg Choice Voucher that allows them to rent from any private landlord who agrees to work with the local Public Housing Authority(PHA).
 The Voucher is portable nationwide.
 The tenant's portion of the rent is paid directly to the property owner or manager.

-The tenant's portion of the rent is based on a "payment standard" for the bedroom size of his/her voucher.
+The tenant's portion of the rent is based on a "payment standard" for the bedroom size of their voucher.
 The Department's portion of the rent is the payment standard minus 30%-40% of the tenant's adjusted monthly income.
-The tenant is responsible for the amount of the rent not paid by the DHS.
+The tenant is responsible for the amount of the rent not paid by the PHA.